vinbyte/netshort/README.md

 ## Tips

+- Buy a short domain to use on Netlify
-You can combine with [telegram-bot](https://github.com/botgram/shell-bot) to execute via telegram chat.
-So, you can shorten link anywhere, anytime only using a telegram app.
+- You can combine with [telegram-bot](https://github.com/botgram/shell-bot) to execute via telegram chat.
+So, you can shorten link anywhere, anytime using a telegram app.
 Demo :
 ![netshort-telegram-demo](netshort-telegram-demo.gif)